Departmental Prizes and Awards

 The Albert Suskin Prize in Latin

 The Suskin Prize is in memory of Albert I. Suskin, first a student in the Department and then, starting in 1936, a faculty member, and lastly Chair from 1960 until his death in 1965.
 The prize, established in 1966 by his friends and colleagues, is offered to the undergraduate student who shows the best ability to understand Latin poetry and to translate selected passages at sight.
 It brings an award of $1,000, presented at the Chancellor’s Award Ceremony in April.
 Students compete for the prize by taking an exam, normally administered in February, consisting of translations and a short essay.
 Students intending to take the exam should sign up in advance with the Student Services Manager and bring blue books and pens or pencils to the exam itself.
-For current and previous prize winners, see here.
+For current and previous prize winners, see the Prize Winners Past and Present page.

 The Eben Alexander Prize in Greek